CariMason/cjm_hashicorp_assignment/content.md

 - `git stash pop` - Brings your local changes back and removes the stash commit.

 `git fetch` verifies if there is a tracking branch for a remote repository connected to the current branch.
-If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
+If so, it looks for changes in the remote branch and pulls them into the tracking branch.
 It does not change your local branch.
-To do that, you'll need to do `git merge origin/master` (for the "master" branch) to merge those changes into your branch - probably also called "master".`git pull` simply does a `git fetch` followed immediately by `git merge`.
-This is often what we desire to do, but some people prefer to use git fetch followed by git merge to make sure they understand the changes they are merging into their branch before the merge happens.